AlleyCH/AlleyCH.github.io/_posts/2025-07-18-yaml-research-init.md

 ## Pluie yaml

 I mentioned [pluie-yaml][pluie-yaml], but this library isn't a C library like [json-glib][json-glib], it's a shared Vala library.
-The good thing is that the codegen can use pure Vala libraries because Vala libraries have a C ABI; however, the bad part is that this library is not well-maintained.
+The good thing is that the codegen can use pure Vala libraries because Vala libraries have a C ABI, however, the bad part is that this library is not well-maintained.
 The last activity was 7 years ago.

 ## Libyaml glib